 GMAT Mock Tests FAQs:

 In this article, we have tried to consolidate all the frequently asked questions about GMAT Mock tests and we have tried to answer them as well.

 The answer to this question is a straight NO. It is essential that one takes at least a couple of mock tests before writing the actual GMAT because then you will know the pattern of the exam and what to expect from the GMAT as well.
-You will at the least get accustomed to the exam and will know how it feels like to write this 4 hours long and demanding test.
+You will at the least get accustomed to the exam and will know how it feels like to write a 4 hours long and demanding test.
 Hence, if you think you can write the test without appearing for mocks beforehand, then you’re setting yourself for deep trouble on the day of the test.
 Although you would have practiced questions in all the sections of the exam you may still be unfamiliar with the testing conditions of the exam like -adaptive testing techniques, break patterns, time limit for each section of the exam, marks alloted for every section etc.

 3. I seem to know all the concepts.
 Should I just give mock tests and write the real test?

 Taking a mock test is like using a thermometer.
 Using a thermometer will only tell you how much temperature you are running.
 It doesn’t help lower the body temperature.
 Similarly, taking a mock test will tell you the areas where you need to start working – It is no magic to increase your score in any way just by taking mock tests.
 While it may assist you to understand your strengths and weaknesses it can’t provide you with exact steps on how to increase your score.
 Mock exams may help you understand the pattern in which the questions are asked in the actual exam however it will not assist you to learn the subjects in a detailed manner.
 Although you may feel that you are well versed with all the concepts it is not sufficient if you attempt only the mock tests.
 You must form a study plan so that you don’t miss out on any of the important topics in the syllabus of the exam.